jicahoo/neo4j-demo/README.md

 ```bash
 pip install neo4j-driver
 ```
 3. Just run Python script:query_city_graph.py.
-Then you will got all cities where Shanghai KNOWS with 2 hops and its paths.
+Then you will got all cities where Shanghai KNOWS within 2 hops and corresponding paths.
 Output is like below:
 ```text
 guangzhou
 	shanghai -> guangzhou